Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Jason T. Liberty - Royal Caribbean Cruises Ltd.

 Well, I wouldn't necessarily say it's hesitancy.
-I would point out that, one, we've said from the start of the program, that we were going to be doing it opportunistically.
-And we also said we were going to be doing in line with free cash flow.
+I would point out that, one, we've said from the start of the program that we were going to be doing it opportunistically.
+And we also said we were going to be doing it in line with free cash flow.
 And most of the free cash flow gets generated really on the back half of the year.

 Harry Curtis - Nomura Instinet